 5) Your posts on Facebook by default are only visible to your Friends, but what about your other platforms?

-On Instagram and Twitter in particular, there are only two settings for account privacy: public and private.
+On Instagram, X, Bluesky and other similar sites, there are only two settings for account privacy: public and private.
 Private means that you have to approve those who follow you.
 Only those who follow you can see what you post.
 For youths, this is the setting I recommend.
-For writers and authors, you want your Instagram and Twitter to be public, or what is the point?
+For writers and authors, you want your social media feeds to be public, or what is the point?

 Just remember that because the public can't see it on Facebook, especially if you are cross-posting to your private feed, doesn't mean that the public still can't see it.

-Note for Parents: For Instagram and Twitter, there are no default settings for Private accounts for youth.
+Note for Parents: For Instagram, there are no default settings for Private accounts for youth.
 This is something that you need to set yourself.
 But do make sure that your personal account is following your child's account.
 You want to be monitoring what they post.

-It was because of these settings that I was able to catch my daughter out on her nighttime activities some months back, when she should have been sleeping.
+There was one time when my daughter was posting when she should have been sleeping.
 It's a bit suspicious when she says that she's in bed asleep and I see a post on my Facebook feed of something she's uploaded to Instagram just after midnight — and she wasn't even supposed to have her phone in her room.
 She lost her internet privileges for a month after that — restricted access while Daddy was sitting right next to her (talk about cramping a teenager's lifestyle).

 Social media is fun — if you're smart about it!